 Chambers looks for articulate and intelligent applicants who are able to work under pressure and demonstrate high intellectual ability.
 Successful candidates usually have a 2.1 honours degree at least, although not necessarily in law.

 Chambers offers four 12-month pupillages to those wishing to practise full time at the Bar, normally commencing in September each year.
 Pupillage is divided into four sections and every effort is made to ensure pupils receive a broad training.
 The environment is a friendly one; pupils attend an induction week introducing them to the Chambers’ working environment.
 Chambers prefers to recruit new tenants from pupils wherever possible.
 Chambers is a member of the Pupillage Gateway.

 How and when to apply

 Pupillage applications should be made via the Pupillage Gateway.
 Please refer to the Gateway for dates.

 Assessed mini-pupillages are an essential part of our pupillage recruitment process and no pupillage will be offered at Blackstone Chambers unless the applicant has undertaken an assessed mini-pupillage.
-Applications for mini-pupillage are accepted from 1 September 2017 until the Pupillage Gateway opens in 2018.
+Applications for mini-pupillage are accepted from 1 September 2018 until the Pupillage Gateway opens in 2019.
+Any applicant for pupillage through the Gateway who has not already made an application for mini pupillage direct will be treated as an applicant for both mini-pupillage and pupillage.
 We strongly recommend that applications be made early in our mini-pupillage application window.
 Applications are preferred in the year before pupillage commences.